 When looking for things to purchase, or selling things you don’t need, we often don’t think about the potential hazards that could come from this.
 Scammers lurk online shopping sites, looking to scam either the seller or buyer out of their hard-earned cash.
-OfferUp is a new app that people use to sell their items at a discounted price for buyers to purchase.
+OfferUp is an app that people use to sell their items at a discounted price for buyers to purchase.
 Many scammers know about this app and find clever ways to trick people out of their money.
 Whether it’s pretending to be a seller or a buyer, many scammers are usually unnoticed by many people who fall for their scams.
 Here are some things to watch out for.

 Types of OfferUp Scams